teambit/docs/docs/getting-started/installing-components.md

 ## Use your Component

-You can now use the component in your app by importing it from your node modules and then using it in your component function.
+You can now use the component in your app by importing it from your node modules and then using it in your app or component.

 ```js title="app.js"
 import { Button } from '@yourUserName/componentScopeName.componentID';